 The guidance reminds your doctor of the importance of explaining all the pros and cons of the different DOACs, which work slightly differently to each other.
 Your doctor should also explain all the risks and benefits of swapping from warfarin to a DOAC if you are currently taking warfarin.

 What are the possible side-effects?

-There are a number of possible side-effects with anticoagulants and it is not possible to list all of these here.
+There are a number of possible side-effects with anticoagulants and it is not possible to list all these here.
 However, the major side-effect of all anticoagulant medicines is bleeding.
 People who take warfarin, acenocoumarol and phenindione need to have regular blood tests to measure how quickly the blood clots.
 See the leaflet that comes with your particular brand for a full list of possible side-effects and cautions.